jingweimo/academic-kickstart/content/home/teaching.md

  css_class = ""
 +++

-2021 Spring: ABE 4423 Bioinstrum II (co-instructed)
+Spring Semester: ABE 4423/6423 Bioinstrumentation II

-2021 Fall: ABE 4990/6990 Introduction to Imaging in Biological Systems
+Fall Semester: ABE 4990/6990 Introduction to Imaging in Biological Systems

-2022 Fall: Problem Solving in Agricultural and Biological Engineering (to be developed)
+Fall Semester: Problem Solving in Agricultural and Biological Engineering (to be developed for 2022 Fall)